filiptodoric/filiptodoric.github.com/_posts/2015-10-26-magic-realm.md

 Create a networked, multiplayer version of the classic board game [Magic Realm](https://en.wikipedia.org/wiki/Magic_Realm)

 **The technology:**
-Both the client and the server are built using Java.
+Both the client and the server are built using Java and the socket API.
+Handler threads handle the networking and boards are synced with each player after each individual turn.
+The game was developed along side two of my friends and we used a agile SDLC.
+The game developed across two iterations.

 **The result:**
 Successful!
 The game is fully networked and playable.
 Most of the core game play